microsoft/TypeScript-wiki/Breaking-Changes.md

 If your run-time guaranteed to have some of these names available at run-time (e.g. IE-only app) add the declarations locally in your project, e.g.:

-To Add `Element.msMatchesSelector` back, add the flowing to a local `dom.ie.d.ts`
+To Add `Element.msMatchesSelector` back, add the following to a local `dom.ie.d.ts`

 ```ts
 interface Element {